Jain (Deemed-to-be University)

-Children’s Science Exhibition conducted at Jain University – School of Graduate Studies
+Children’s Science Exhibition conducted at Jain (Deemed-to-be University) – School of Graduate Studies

-Inaugural session of the Children’s Science Congress held at School of Graduate Studies, Jain University
+Inaugural session of the Children’s Science Congress held at School of Graduate Studies, Jain (Deemed-to-be University)

 Many prominent schools from Bangalore participated in the event.
-Fourteen students from Vidyanjali School, Banneerghatta, were particularly excited to be in the Jain University Campus, accompanied by their teachers.
+Fourteen students from Vidyanjali School, Banneerghatta, were particularly excited to be in the Jain (Deemed-to-be University) Campus, accompanied by their teachers.

 Nithin N, a sixth grader was one among them and shared his team’s concept for the event.
 “We conducted a sample survey ofShanubhoganahalli over a period of three months and found out that compared to the village; the adjunct forest areas had a two percentage drop in temperature.
 This is a significant find.
 This simple survey underlines the point that instead of spending our money on air conditioners, we need to plant more trees,” he said.

 Aslam Pasha, the computer science teacher who accompanied the children of Vidyanjali School was impressed by the facilities on offer at the Jain (Deemed-to-be University) Campus, “We came here to give exposure to our children.
 Apart from the science exhibition and the competition, our students got an opportunity to visit the science labs, library, and IT facilities at the campus.
 This is great for the kids.
 It will trigger their aspirations,” he said.